Enjoy a Front Seat to exceptional Wildlife Moments

 More OWLS

-Join me as I observe Short-eared Owls, Great-horned Owls, Eastern Screech Owls, Long-eared Owls, Snowy Owls, Barred Owls, Burrowing Owls and Saw-whet Owls at dusk or dawn.
+Captures of wild beauty and sudden action from my observations of Short-eared Owls, Great Horned Owls, Eastern Screech Owls, Long-eared Owls, Snowy Owls, Barred Owls, Burrowing Owls, and Northern Saw-whet Owls.

 -